A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast dynamic adaptive meshing

 We emphasize here that our perturbation formulation \eqref{MA-eqn-pert} differs from the methods considered in \cite{Liao1995,Grajewski2010} in an important way.
 In particular, our perturbation map $\delta \psi_{k+1}$ is a near identity transformation of the \emph{uniform reference domain} $\Omegaref$, whereas the schemes in \cite{Liao1995,Grajewski2010} define a perturbation map via $\overline{\psi}_{k+1} = \delta \overline{\psi}_{k+1} \circ \overline{\psi}_k$, rather than through \eqref{perturbation-map}.
 This means that the $\overline{\psi}_k$ solutions in \cite{Liao1995,Grajewski2010} are different from our $\psi_k$ SAM solutions.
-Moreover, the equation for $\delta \overline{\psi}_{k+1}$ is posed on the deformed mesh $\mathcal{T}_k$, and thus neither the spectral solver for the Poisson problem \eqref{alg1-Poisson}, nor the fast bicubic interpolation procedure can be used.
+Moreover, the equation for $\delta \overline{\psi}_{k+1}$ is posed on the deformed mesh $\mathcal{T}_k$; this means that the solvers for the Poisson problem and transport equation must be appropriately modified at each time-step $t_k$, requiring, for example, the costly recalculation of the stiffness and mass matrices.
 Consequently, SAM is simpler, faster, and more accurate than the schemes in \cite{Liao1995,Grajewski2010}.
 For instance, the scheme in \cite{Grajewski2010} has order of accuracy 1.5, whereas our dynamic SAM solutions converge with 4\textsuperscript{th} order accuracy if the data is sufficiently smooth.
-Additionally, the interpolation routine in \cite{Grajewski2010} requires $\mathcal{O}(N^{1.5})$ grid searching on deformed grids, in contrast to our $\mathcal{O}(N)$ fast interpolation algorithm on uniform grids.
+Additionally, the interpolation routine in \cite{Grajewski2010} requires $\mathcal{O}(N^{1.5})$ grid searching on deformed grids, in contrast to our $\mathcal{O}(N)$ SAM algorithm.